Board Members

 Sherrill Jackson (RN,MHSA,BSN,CPNP)/ President - Co-Founder

-As a Pediatric Nurse Practitioner and supervisor of a radiology department, I knew a lot about breast cancer, but never thought I would have breast cancer."
-Sherrill Jackson is President and Founder of The Breakfast Club, Inc. She was diagnosed in 1992 and chose to have a modified radical mastectomy followed by eight months of chemotherapy.
-The chemotherapy plunged her into early menopause.
-Breast cancer, its treatment, and effects were all experiences to which Sherrill and her husband, Ronald, would have to adjust.
-Sherrill realized there was a need for a special kind of support in her community.
-Although a member of her church for 40 years, it took her five years to publicly admit to being a breast cancer survivor.
+As a Pediatric Nurse Practitioner and supervisor of a radiology department, I knew a lot about breast cancer, but never thought I would have breast cancer.
+I am the President and Founder of The Breakfast Club, Inc. I was diagnosed in 1992 and chose to have a modified radical mastectomy followed by eight months of chemotherapy.
+The chemotherapy plunged me into early menopause.
+Breast cancer, its treatment, and effects were all experiences to which my husband, Ronald, and I would have to adjust.
+Although a member of my church for 40 years, it took me five years to publicly admit to being a breast cancer survivor.
+I realized there was a need for a special kind of support in our community..

 Survivor since 1992